|Click on a zone for area-specific information.

-The goal of Oregon’s Wolf Conservation and Management Plan is to ensure the conservation of gray wolves as required by Oregon law while protecting the social and economic interests of all Oregonians.
+The goal of Oregon’s Wolf Conservation and Management Plan (Wolf Plan) is to ensure the conservation of gray wolves as required by Oregon law while protecting the social and economic interests of all Oregonians.
 Minimizing wolf-livestock conflict and reducing livestock losses to wolves is an important part of the Wolf Plan.

 Download ODFW Wolves/Livestock General Information (pdf)

 Learn to recognize wolf sign and investigate changes in livestock behavior.
 There are many causes for changes in livestock herd temperament.
 If you detect changes (e.g., bunching animals, animals breaking through fences, livestock reacting around working dogs) take the time to look for wolf sign.
 Please report any wolf sign or sightings to the online reporting system or your local ODFW field office.
 Wildlife managers regularly share information with livestock producers when there is resident wolf activity in their area.

 If you believe a wolf has killed or injured livestock, take the following steps: